-For my OCR needs I went with MS Office.
-I had considered other options before settling for it, such as the feature rich PDF-Xchange Editor that bundles OCR with its PDF viewer.
-Ultimately however, they all proved to be less capable compared to the OCR engine in MS Office which was more accurate and quick.
+For my OCR needs, I went with MS Office.
+I had considered other options before settling for it, such as the feature rich PDF-XChange Editor that bundles OCR with its PDF viewer.
+Ultimately, however, they all proved to be less capable compared to the OCR engine in MS Office which was more accurate and faster.

 Getting Started: Microsoft Office OCR Options

 All MS Office versions of OneNote 2007 and later will do for this purpose.
 Note however that starting with Office 2019, the OneNote app for Windows 10 has superseded the past Office versions, but it doesn’t include the OCR option.

 For MODI, things are a little different, as it was long discontinued.
 MS Office 2007 was the last version to feature it.
 However, you don’t necessarily need to have MS Office 2007 as it can be installed separately and be used with newer versions of MS Office.